 In order to create a streamlined, simple environment, you need to identify what the "non-essentials" are and then pass them on.
 But how do you develop this eye?
 "Live in a caravan for 10 days with your family, as I did recently, and you soon have a clear idea of what are non-essentials," she laughs.
 "I find the same is true from when you move houses or go on any type of vacation.
 All of a sudden, we realize how little we need."

 But Walton isn't suggesting we should "live like monks" either.
 Some objects can provide pleasure for pleasure's sake, she says.
 "However, there is a lot we hold on to because of a sense of obligation, or sometimes we stop noticing certain objects within our home," she adds.
 "They're just there.
 These are often the first to go when I go through a period of cleansing and clearing my home."

-The Takeaway: If you're struggling to identify the essentials from the non-, ask yourself these questions, Is it useful?
+The Takeaway: If you're struggling to identify the essentials from the non-essentials, ask yourself these questions, Is it useful?
 Does it provide pleasure?
-If not, it's time to pass on to someone else who might enjoy it more.
+If not, it's time to pass it on to someone else who might enjoy it more.

 Create a space that nurtures, revives, and restores